kent-map/kent/18c/README.md

-`mdp-header title="18th Century Kent" background=gh:kent-map/images/banners/18c.jpg .sticky`
+`ve-header title="18th Century Kent" background=gh:kent-map/images/banners/18c.jpg .sticky`

 Strategic position of the Medway in relation to European wars.
 New sea water ‘cures’ see the reinvention of Margate as a fashionable resort.